dotnet/orleans/src/Documentation/grains/transactions.md

 In the above example, the attribute `TransactionalState` is used to declare that the ‘balance’ constructor argument should be associated with a transactional state named “balance”.
 With this declaration, Orleans will inject an `ITransactionalState` instance with a state loaded from the transactional state storage named "TransactionStore" (see Setup).
 The state can be modified via `PerformUpdate` or read via `PerformRead`.
-The transaction infrastructure will ensure that any such changes performed as part of a transaction, even among multiple grains distributed over an Orleans cluster, will either all be committed or reverted upon completion of the grain call which created the transaction (`IATMGrain.Transfer` in the above examples).
+The transaction infrastructure will ensure that any such changes performed as part of a transaction, even among multiple grains distributed over an Orleans cluster, will either all be committed or all be undone upon completion of the grain call that created the transaction (`IATMGrain.Transfer` in the above examples).

 ### Calling Transactions